mytaison/ToDo-Backend-Typescript/README.md

 ## Setup

-1. Install NodeJS v16.x, MariaDB in your system.
+1. Install NodeJS v16.x, NPM, MariaDB in your system.
 2. In the project directory, to start development first edit the values in .env.example and rename the file to .env
+3. Then run 'npm install

 ## Available Scripts